Azure Route Server frequently asked questions (FAQ)

 If Azure Route Server receives the same route from more than one NVA, how does it handle them?

-If the route has the same AS path length, Azure Route Server will program multiple copies of the route, each with a different next hop, to the VMs in the virtual network.
-When the VMs send traffic to the destination of this route, the VM hosts will do Equal-Cost Multi-Path (ECMP) routing.
+If the route has the same AS path length, Azure Route Server will program multiple copies of the route, each with a different next hop, to the virtual machines (VMs) in the virtual network.
+When a VM sends traffic to the destination of this route, the VM host uses Equal-Cost Multi-Path (ECMP) routing.
 However, if one NVA sends the route with a shorter AS path length than other NVAs, Azure Route Server will only program the route that has the next hop set to this NVA to the VMs in the virtual network.